Skip to content

 To use relative date filters:

-1. In the 'Filters' area of the Product Overview, click on the 'Add filter' icon next to "Attributes."
+1. In the 'Filters' area of the Product Overview, click on the 'New filter'

 3. From the second dropdown, select 'Relative Date.'